wb2osz/aprsspec/README.md

 A web search produces mostly:

 - Overly technical information such as the protocol specification.
-- Has outdated information.  (e.g,  you must buy a discontinued 1980s style TNC)
+- Has outdated information.  (e.g,  you must buy a legacy 1980s style TNC)
 - Only talks about trackers and aprs.fi.
 - Leads you to believe that buying a very expensive radio is only way to get started.
 - Very brief description with a link to [aprs.org](http://www.aprs.org/) which would scare a beginner away.